History of Japan in Timeline

 As of 2017, the Keihin and Hanshin superport hubs are among the largest in the world, at 7.98 and 5.22 million TEU respectively.

-In 2017, the Quadrilateral Security Dialogue ("the Quad") was reformed, aiming to limit Chinese influence in the Indo-Pacific region.
+In 2017, the Quadrilateral Security Dialogue ("the Quad"), a multilateral security dialogue was reformed aiming to limit Chinese influence in the Indo-Pacific region, along with the United States, Australia, and India.

 Japan supplied 55% of the world's total robotics production in 2017.

-As of 2018, Japan had a large cooperative sector, with three of the world's ten largest cooperatives.
+As of 2018, Japan has a large cooperative sector, with three of the world's ten largest cooperatives, including the largest consumer cooperative and the largest agricultural cooperative.

-As of 2018, Japan reported very low incidence rates of violent crimes such as murder, abduction, sexual violence, and robbery.
+As of 2018, the incidence rates of violent crimes such as murder, abduction, sexual violence, and robbery are very low in Japan.

 2018: Causes of Death